Commencements are among the most valued memories in a student’s life. It marks an end of a period in their life and is a symbol of their achievements.

 “The world has so many lessons to teach you.
 I consider the world, this Earth, to be like a school and our life the classrooms.
-And sometimes here in this Planet Earth school the lessons often come dressed up as detours or roadblocks, and sometimes as full-blown crises.
+And sometimes here on this Planet Earth school, the lessons often come dressed up as detours or roadblocks, and sometimes as full-blown crises.
 And the secret I’ve learned to get ahead is being open to the lessons, lessons from the grandest university of all, that is, the universe itself.”

 On being happy:

 “Don’t live for yourself alone.
 This is what I know for sure: In order to be truly happy, you must live along with and you have to stand for something larger than yourself.
 Because life is a reciprocal exchange.
 To move forward you have to give back.
 And to me, that is the greatest lesson of life.
 To be happy, you have to give something back.”